MFEh2o/salt-model/README.md

 ## Application 3
 Predict the equilibrium road salt concentration for all lakes larger than 1 ha in the contiguous United States.
+Model results can be found in data/Application3_ModelResults.zip

 Watershed (n = 477,965), networked watersheds (n = 25,531), and lake data (in data/LAGOS) were obtained from LAGOS locus (Cheruvelil et al. 2021).
 See https://lagoslakes.org/lagos-us-overview/